 When using the book it can beneficial to model the first few answers for the learner before letting them go through a more guided experience.
 For this example, “A. Check the correct word then write.”
 Ask the learner/s to name the picture and go through each of the three choices.
 Ask which color monster is correct (green, blue or red).
 Check the correct monster and explain to sound out the letter sounds as the learner writes the answer (b-a-t, bat).

 Each focus includes either a selection of five additional words to practice the lesson focus or a short story for the learner to read.
-Additional you can practice writing out the target focus, for example, at and practice writing a consonant in front f–at, p-at etc. These can also be practised verbally.
+Additional you can practice writing out the target focus, for example, at and practice writing a consonant in front f-at, p-at etc. These can also be practiced verbally.
 For more practice introduce a short spelling quiz with a variety of words from the book.

 Games are a great fun way to reinforce the lesson material.
 There is an online game available for every two book pages.
 The online games focus on getting the student/s to say out the vocabulary, so they only include the pictures.
 Each online game has numbers/colors/yes or no answers so the learners can practice easily.
 For kinesthetic learners use the flashcards and printable game activities to practice.

 Each unit includes a structured story based around the unit focus, for example, the short vowel a has the story “The Ham Trap!”.
-We recommend practising the “New Words” first to introduce sight words and more difficult words.
+We recommend practicing the “New Words” first to introduce sight words and more difficult words.
 Watch the animation first then there are a variety of ways to practice the reading:

 – Practice with stopping the animation and reading page by page